 Power Supplies: As with all mid 1980's NuTone Intercom systems, failing power supplies are the most common problem.
 The faint amount of background “hiss” on the system that was always present will gradually turn into a “hum”.
 The hum will become louder and louder and finally become a “buzz”.

-Fortunately the power supply and amplifier in a IM / IMA4006 is based on the same design as the IM3003.
+Fortunately, the power supply and amplifier in an IM / IMA4006 is based on the same design as the IM3003.
 The version in the 4006 has a few additional components, but it's basically the same.
 While rebuilding the power supply is simple, getting it out of the master is not so simple.

 (red arrows are capacitors, blue arrows are amplifier IC and voltage regulator IC)